Meet the Board of Directors at Heaven’s Gait Ranch

 Margaret Mary McClaren Founder, Executive Director

-Throughout her experience as a high school English teacher, Margaret Mary also developed a theater program that mainstreamed students with varied backgrounds, personalities, and special needs onto the stage.
-While striving to build this program, she was introduced to individuals and families who benefited from equine-assisted activities and therapies.
-And because of their positive testimonials, she began volunteering at a nearby PATH Member Center.
-Margaret Mary immediately fell in love with the program, its horses, and their efforts—so much so that she decided to make a life change and professionally explore the nonprofit sector.
+Throughout her experience teaching, Margaret Mary was introduced to individuals and families who benefited from equine-assisted activities and therapeutic riding, and because of their positive testimonials, she began volunteering at a nearby PATH Member Center.
+Margaret Mary immediately fell in love with the program, its horses, and their efforts—so much so that she decided to make a life change and professionally commit to the nonprofit sector.

 She says, “It’s amazing how one experience can change the trajectory of your life.
 Volunteering at a therapeutic riding facility absolutely changed mine.”
-As an active member of PATH International, she is earning her MBA through Aurora University while pursuing nonprofit fund development and transformational leadership through the University of Notre Dame.
+As an active member of PATH International, she received her Executive Certificate in Nonprofit Fund Development from the University of Notre Dame, while earning her MBA through Aurora University.
+Fully dedicated to its programs and their growth, she now serves as the Executive Director of Heaven’s Gait Ranch, and the therapeutic riding center has undoubtedly become her home away from home.

 Brian McClaren Founder, Vice Chair